The Time Meddler

 Sue: No, I mean, what about the Time War?

 Me: Oh, that.
-Well, that all happens off-screen.
+Well, that happens off-screen.
 In the new series.

 Sue: Oh, that’s disappointing.
 I was looking forward to seeing them cover it.
 So, do the Monk and the Doctor know each other?

-Me: It’s left ambiguous.
-If you believe the spin-off novels then the Monk either went to school with the Doctor or he was inspired to leave Gallifrey and become a renegade by the Doctor’s actions.
+Me: It’s ambiguous.
+If you believe the spin-off novels the Monk either went to school with the Doctor or the Doctor inspired him to leave Gallifrey and become a renegade.
 It’s all very mid-90s and a bit hazy, now.
 I think his real name might be Mortimus.

-Sue: Then he can’t be the Master using a different name?
+Sue: Then he isn’t the Master using a different name?

-Me: It’s not impossible, and he does bang on about Masterplans a lot.
-Some fans would agree with you.
+Me: It isn’t impossible, and he does bang on about his master plan a lot.

-Sue finds the Monk’s previous attempts at meddling with time to be very amusing.
-In his journal, he claims to have drawn compound interest from a bank account in 2168 she can’t believe that the banks are still going strong.
-She’s right, they would have collapsed under the Dalek occupation, but I don’t think that was what she had in mind.
+When the Monk claims to have drawn compound interest from a bank account in 2168, Sue finds it difficult to believe the banks would still be going then.
+She’s right, they would have collapsed under the Dalek occupation.
+Although I don’t think that’s what she meant.

-Sue: On second thoughts. he’s far too nice to be the Master.
+Sue: On second thought, he’s far too nice to be the Master.
 And if you think about it, he’s only calling himself the Monk because he’s currently based at a monastery.
-If he ever left that location he’d be forced to change his name to something else or it would look a bit silly, wouldn’t it?
+If he left that location, he would have to change his name to something else or it would look a bit silly, wouldn’t it?

-Me: That’s a very good point.
+Me: That’s a good point.
 I’m not sure about him being nice, though.
-He’s about to launch some nuclear missiles off the coast of Northumbria; if he had succeeded, we wouldn’t be living here now.
+He’s about to launch some nuclear missiles off the coast of Northumbria.
+If he’d succeeded, we wouldn’t be living here now.

 Sue: I can’t tell if he’s a naughty child or a misguided lunatic.
 Either way, he’s a fun character and Peter Butterworth is playing him perfectly.
 It’s impossible not to root for him.
 Hartnell is having a whale of a time playing against him, too.

-Luckily for us, and house prices in Northumbria, the Monk’s plan fails, and when he leaves the Vikings to a grisly death, Sue is shocked by the levels of violence on display, which are very distressing, even by the standards we’ve come to expect from 1960s Doctor Who.
+Luckily for us, and house prices in Northumbria, the Monk’s plan fails, and when he leaves the Vikings to a grisly death, Sue is once again shocked by the levels of violence on display, which are extremely distressing, even by the standards we’ve come to expect from 1960s Doctor Who.

-Me: If you think that’s bad, there are twelve seconds still missing from that scene: their deaths are even more gruesome and prolonged in the original version.
+Me: If you think that’s bad, there are 12 seconds missing from that scene.
+Their deaths are even more gruesome and prolonged in the original version.

-Sue: Still, I guess they had it coming to them, the raping bastards.
+Sue: Still, I guess they had it coming, the raping bastards.

 Me: Charming!
-A minute ago you were talking about the Doctor’s TARDIS having a soul and a conscience and now you want to trade her in for a sexier model.
+An hour ago you were talking about the Doctor’s TARDIS having a soul and a conscience, and now you want him to trade her in for a sexier model.
 It’s a good job I’m not like that.

-Sue: If there was ever a contender for an old story to be remade today, it’s this one.
-It has a simple plot that’s easy to follow but it still keeps you guessing.
-The cliffhangers were brilliant and I don’t think Hartnell has been better than this.
-It’s the most enjoyable one so far – it’s certainly the best directed – so I’ll give it -
+Sue: If there’s a contender for an old story to be remade today, this is it.
+It’s got a simple plot that’s easy to follow, but it still keeps you guessing.
+The cliffhangers were brilliant, and I don’t think Hartnell’s ever been better.
+It’s the most enjoyable one so far – it’s certainly the best directed – so I’ll have to give it:

 9/10